-Lucio Del Pezzo - Born in Naples in 1933, he is a painter and sculptor.
+Lucio Del Pezzo, born in Naples in 1933, is a painter and sculptor.
 He is one of the founders of Group 58, active in Naples and inspired by the Surrealists.
 His assemblages of materials, ceramics, object-paintings and collages have an ironic and playful aspect, even though they are inspired by metaphysical atmospheres.

 In the early sixties he moved to Milan and it was in those years that he exhibited in his first solo show in New York.